-To find out a little more about Minovici and tattoo culture in Romania, I spoke with professor Octavian Buda, a psychiatrist at the Institute for Forensic Medicine and the author of many articles and books on tattoos.
+To find out a little more about Nicolae Minovici and tattoo culture in Romania, I spoke with Professor Dr. Octavian Buda a psychiatrist at the Institute for Forensic Medicine and author of many articles and books in this field of study.
 He told me that this collection is special, because during those times, tattoos were a rarity.
-I still found it odd that there were no rebellious noblemen tattoos among the collection, but he explained that "it was difficult to gain access to those people, because they had a higher social status, so they were buried accordingly," meaning they couldn't be used as study material at the morgue.
+I still found it odd that there were no rebellious noblemen tattoos among the collection, but he explained that "it was difficult to gain access to those people, because they had a higher social status, so they were buried accordingly," which meant they couldn't be used as study material at the morgue.

 Minovici would take photos of the tattoos in his collection and show them to his students of forensic medicine.
 Photography itself was a rarity in that age, but it was used a lot in forensics.Professor Buda thinks that Minovici's interest in tattoos could be considered "artistic only as a form of expression.
 By which I mean he wanted to express the mindset of the criminal, and the psychological universe that made him act this way.
 Minovici was considered a gutsy pioneer who dealt with the dark side of society, a theme that fascinated both the local and the international press at the time."So yeah, do check out A History of Symbols if you happen to be in Bucharest some time until the end of March, when it closes.
 Your only other option is to enrol as a student, coroner or forensic at the Romanian Institute of Forensic Medicine and I hear student loans are expensive these days.